maiziezhoulab/VolcanoSV/README.md

 -dtype <datatype> \
 -px <prefix>
 ```
-For different chromosomes, you just need to simply change the `<chromosome_number>` to make different job scripts.
+To create job scripts for different chromosomes, simply change the <chromosome_number> in each script.
 All scripts share the same output folder.
 After all jobs are finished, you will see 22 subfolders under the output folder you specified, which are the chr1-chr22 assembly results.
 This is the most efficient way to run volcanosv-asm pipeline on a distributed system.

 However, if you do not have a distributed computing system, you may write a for loop to run different chromosomes: